ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 --- back

-# Appendix

-## Comparison With Openconfig-platform Data Model
+# Comparison With Openconfig-platform Data Model

 Since more and more devices can be managed by domain controller through OpenConfig, to ensure that our inventory data model can cover these devices' inventory data, we have compared our inventory data model with the "openconfig-platform" model which is the data model used to manage inventory information in OpenConfig.